floooh/sokol-samples/README.md

 ## Public Service Announcements

+- **26-Jan-2019**: The sokol_app.h samples now also work on Android.
+See below for build instructions.

 - **12-Apr-2018**: New samples have been added to demonstrate the new optional vertex-buffer- and index-buffer-offsets in the sg\_draw\_state struct.
 Also the location of fips build-system files have changed, please update fips with a 'git pull' from the fips directory.